xpall/n8n-autoscaling/README.md

 # n8n Autoscaling System

+NOTE: If you want to use Cloudflared please check the 2nd branch for a more secure installation configuration.

 A Docker-based autoscaling solution for n8n workflow automation platform.
 Dynamically scales worker containers based on Redis queue length.
 No need to deal with k8s or any other container scaling provider, a simple script runs it all and is easily configurable.

 Tested with hundreds of simultaneous executions running on a 8 core 16gb ram VPS.